Anthony10012/ProjBackend_WhatTheDog/README.md

 # WhatTheDog API

-This is the official documentation for the WhatTheDog API, a backend project for managing customers, dogs, localities, and services.
+This is the official documentation for the WhatTheDog API, a backend project for managing customers, dogs, localities, races, and services.

 ## Project Description